UBC-CIC/Quantum-AI/docs/userGuide.md

 | [User View](#user-view)  | How the User views the project |

 ## Administrator View
-To sign up as an administrator, you need to sign up regularly first as a student:
+To sign up as an administrator, you need to sign up regularly first as a user:
 ![image](./images/create-account.png)

 You then get a confirmation email to verify your email.
-Once you have a student account, to become an adminstrator, you need to change your user group with Cognito through the AWS Console:
+Once you have a user account, to become an adminstrator, you need to change your user group with Cognito through the AWS Console:
 ![image](./images/user-pool.png)

 After clicking the user pool of the project, you need to find your email: